Range Map

 Overview

 The airframe remains the aerodynamically-refined TBM 900 platform, now at a 7,615 lb MTOW, cruising at 330 KTAS at FL280 with 1,730 nm of range and a 31,000 ft ceiling.
 What separates the 960 from its predecessors is ownership economics as much as automation: the PT6E carries a 5,000-hour TBO, roughly 40 percent longer than the legacy PT6A-66D, and Daher’s TBM Care program covers scheduled maintenance for the first five years, lowering early cash-out cost.
-It was the fastest production single-turboprop in its class until the 2026 TBM 980 succeeded it with the Garmin G3000 Prime deck on the same airframe and engine, competing with the Pilatus PC-12 on mission and the Epic E1000 on speed.
+At 330 KTAS it ranks among the fastest production single-turboprops in its class, a position it now shares with its 2026 successor, the TBM 980, which adds the Garmin G3000 Prime deck on the same airframe and engine; on mission it competes with the Pilatus PC-12 and on speed with the Epic E1000.
+Choose the TBM 960 when the single-lever PT6E, the longer 5,000-hour TBO, and TBM Care coverage matter more than the G3000 Prime deck of the newer 980.

 Key Features for GA Buyers